Timothylock/go-signin-with-apple/README.md

 ```

 ### Obtaining Unique Subject ID
-Apple as of right now unfortunately does not return an email or name that you can use.
-If youw ant to use those, the
-clients have access to those.

-A subject ID is however included in the `id_token` field of the response which when decoded, has a subject that can
+A subject ID is included in the `id_token` field of the response which when decoded, has a subject that can
 uniquely identify the user.
 A helper function is included to obtain this subject ID: `GetUniqueID`

 ```